oVirt/ovirt-engine-metrics/packaging/setup/ansible/roles/manage_services/README.md

-In order to set these variable add the required variables to the config.yml or in the command line
+In order to set these variable add the required variables to the config.yml or in the command line.

-For example, if you wanted to stop collectd and fluentd services, you would need to run the Ovirt metrics configuration script like this :
+For example, if you want to stop collectd and fluentd services, you would need to run the Ovirt metrics configuration script like this:

 ::